AdobeDocs/photoshop-api-docs/sample_code/oauth-sample-app/README.md

 $ openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```

-Make sure that after running this command you have the `cert.pem` and `key.pem` files at the top level of the `.server` directory.
+Make sure that after running this command you have the `cert.pem` and `key.pem` files at the top level of the `./server` directory.

 ### Install Node.js packages